-A landing page enables you to follow leads from the moment they visit your website for the first time they display an interest in your product or service to their final conversion.
-Just as you can keep track of the posts your buyer personas read, the emails they open, and the pages they visit, you can gather information about viewer engagement by analysing video metrics.
+A landing page enables you to follow leads from the moment they visit your website for the first time to their final conversion.
+Just as you can keep track of the blog posts your buyer personas read, the emails they open, and the pages they visit, you can gather information about viewer engagement by analysing video metrics.

 Monitoring the completion rates of viewers on your landing page will give you some insight into the depth of their interest.
 Landing pages help you to segment your leads into custom lists and develop more targeted marketing campaigns.

 Even the smallest adjustments can push higher response rates on site pages.
-Including a hero asset like video on your landing page can really help your buyer personas progress along the buyer's journey.
+Including a hero asset like video on your landing page can inspire your buyer personas to progress along the buyer's journey.